openstack/ironic-specs/specs/approved/third-party-ci.rst

 Infra CI will continue to test the ssh drivers already being used in the gate.

-Third party driver teams that do not implement a reliable reporting CI test system by the N release feature freeze (see Deliverable milestones above) will be removed from the ironic source tree.
+Third party driver teams that do not implement a reliable reporting CI test system by the Newton release feature freeze (see Deliverable milestones above) will be removed from the ironic source tree.
 Driver test systems that miss any of the milestones may be subject to immediate removal from the source tree.

 Driver test systems will be required to initially run a test similar to the `gate-tempest-dsvm-ironic-pxe_ipa` test, with the only difference being